binary-dream/fgs/docs/fgs-setup/setup-an-flutter-app.md

 ## Configure some files on the project

-Configure the main's and bootstrap.dart files based on this project: [https://github.com/binary-dream/e_commerce_app_backbone](https://github.com/binary-dream/e_commerce_app_backbone).
+Configure the main's, di_container and bootstrap.dart files based on this project: [https://github.com/binary-dream/e_commerce_app_backbone](https://github.com/binary-dream/e_commerce_app_backbone).